 The T.Gigas clams shown on this JCU video would be in high demand on the Chinese market, probably fetching a price of around $100.00 each.
 However they will need over 10 years to reach a harvest size and this is a too long period without income for any aquaculture enterprise to overcome.

 However there is an alternative solution to this "conundrum" by starting first the production of T.Crocea for the Japanese market, because these clams will take only 2.5 to 3 years to reach harvestable size, a delay very similar to oysters and mussels aquaculture in temperate zones.

-Also, an entirely new (black) market has recently been revealed in Hainan (China), where smaller clams are now a 'must' for wedding banquets.
+Also, an entirely new market has recently been revealed in Hainan (China), where smaller clams are now a 'must' for wedding banquets.
 This development opens the door for a shorter grow-out phase for the 2 largest clam species as marketing of these clams could now start in only 2.5 to 3 years, instead of the 10 years previously needed for the production of adductor muscles of these large clams.

 Pacific island communities with suitable lagoon areas are therefore in a much better position to take advantage of the Hainan dried mantle market as the new hatchery in Yap will be able to supply them with large numbers of seed-clams at highly subsidized prices.